syncfusion-content/blazor-docs/blazor/gantt-chart/context-menu.md

 ## Built-in and Custom context menu items

-Gantt has an option to use both built-in and custom context menu items at same time.
+Gantt has an option to use both built-in and custom context menu items at the same time.

 The following sample code demonstrates defining built-in and custom context menu items and custom context menu item corresponding action in the [ContextMenuItemClicked](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_ContextMenuItemClicked) event,